davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 suffers the same problem as Webpack when there are internal failures—they are opaque and essentially impossible to debug.
 But, because the end-to-end system is designed together, by one team, this is less likely to happen.

-Webpack, Karma, Babel, etc. are all a hybrid of these two approaches.
+Webpack, Babel, etc. are all a hybrid of these two approaches.
 They have all of the downsides and few of the upsides.
 Each new project is a snowflake that must be hand-crafted.
 Each minor update to underlying libraries has a high chance of breaking things, because nothing was designed to interoperate in a good way, nor designed together.
 You also have a pretty high bar to getting a workable setup going—look how long it took us, and we aren't even using a front-end view framework like React or